-Unlike the RSA, which is a representative of one specific trade union, the RSU is a representative body whose members are elected to represent all trade unions that have participated in the relevant election.
-The number of members depends on the size of the employer.
+Unlike the RSA, which is the representative body of one specific trade union, the RSU is a representative body whose members are elected to represent all trade unions that have participated in the relevant election.
+The number of members depends on the size of the undertaking.